halloleo/laupipenv/README.md

 # laupipenv - LAUnch Python script In Pipenv virtual ENVironment

+Small wrapper which makes sure that the virtual environment of a Python project is activated before running the Python script.

+This is good for scripts which should run straight from the command line and **it works even if the wrapper script is in a synced (Dropbox?) folder accessed by different machines with different locations for the virtual environment**.

+## Update December 2018: `pylauvenv`

+New version activates virtual environment from within Python.
+It is called `pylauvenv` and is a Python script.
+It assumes a running Python 3.6 or up in the path and looks for the location of virtual environments in the environment variables `$WORKON_HOME`, `$VIRTUALENV_HOME` and `$VENV` (in that order).

+***

+## Old ReadMe:

 Small (shell) wrapper which makes sure that the [Pipenv][] environment of a Python project is activated before running the Python script.